 We can envision clock drift graphically by considering true (UTC) time flowing on the x-axis and the corresponding computer's clock reading on the y-axis.
 A perfectly accurate clock will exhibit a slope of one.
 A faster clock will create a slope greater than unity while a slower clock will create a slope less than unity.

 Suppose that we have a means of obtaining the true time.
-One easy, and frequently adopted, solution is to simply update the system time to the true time.
-This works well for personal computers but may cause problems on servers and other systems that are actively running processes as these processes may see a spontaneous change in time, possibly a jump back in time!
-To avoid this, one constraint that we will impose on clock synchronization is that it is not a good idea to set the clock back.
-The illusion of time moving backwards can confuse real-time-based message ordering, users, and software development environments.
+One easy (and frequently adopted) solution is to simply update the system time to the true time.
+To complicate matters, one constraint that we'll impose is that it's not a good idea to set the clock back.
+The illusion of time moving backwards can confuse message ordering and software development environments.

 If a clock is fast, it simply has to be made to run slower until it synchronizes.
-If a clock is slow, the clock can be made to run faster until it synchronizes.
-In theory, the operating system can do this by changing the rate at which it requests interrupts.
+If a clock is slow, the same method can be applied and the clock can be made to run faster until it synchronizes.
+The operating system can do this by changing the rate at which it requests interrupts.
 For example, suppose the system requests an interrupt every 17 milliseconds (pseudo-milliseconds, really - the computer's idea of what a millisecond is) and the clock runs a bit too slowly.
 The system can request interrupts at a faster rate, say every 16 or 15 milliseconds, until the clock catches up.
-However, this is not always a practical approach since we may not have enough precision in the timer.
-It is easier to avoid mucking around with the hardware and just redefine the rate at which system time is advanced with each interrupt.
-Hence, whenever the operating system will read the software clock, it will apply an adjustment to the counter to compensate for drift.

-This adjustment changes the slope of the system time and is known as a linear compensation function (Figure 6).
+This adjustment changes the slope of the system time and is known as a linear compensating function (Figure 6).
 After the synchronization period is reached, one can choose to resynchronize periodically and/or keep track of these adjustments and apply them continually to get a better running clock.
 This is analogous to noticing that your watch loses a minute every two months and making a mental note to adjust the clock by that amount every two months (except the system does it continually).
-For an example of clock adjustment, see the Linux man page for adjtime.
+For an example of clock adjustment, see the UNIX System V man page for adjtime.

 Figure 6.
-Compensating for drift with a linear compensation function
+Compensating for drift with a linear compensating function